CMPUT301F14T05/CorgFu/CorgFu.wiki/UseCases.md

 	Postcondition:	AppUser views number of answers to questions while browsing questions

 ####	Case Number: 	16
-	Use Case Name: 	SearchQuestions
+	Use Case Name: 	SearchQuestionsAndAnswers
 	Participants:	AppUser, Elastisearch
-	Goal:			To find specific questions using keywords
+	Goal:			To find specific questions or answers using keywords
-	Precondition:	AppUser must have keyword(s) for question of interest and internet connection
+	Precondition:	AppUser must have keyword(s) for question or answers of interest and internet connection
-	Postcondition:	AppUser views questions in descending relevency to the keyword returned by Elastisearch
+	Postcondition:	AppUser views questions and answers in descending relevency to the keyword returned by Elastisearch

 ####	Case Number: 	17
-	Use Case Name: 	SearchAnswers
-	Participants:	AppUser, Elastisearch
-	Goal:			To find specific answers using keywords
-	Precondition:	AppUser must have keyword(s) for answer of interest and internet connection
-	Postcondition:	AppUser views answers in descending relevency to the keyword returned by Elastisearch

-####	Case Number: 	18
 	Use Case Name: 	RememberQuestionsAsked
 	Participants:	Author
 	Goal:			To have device remember which questions were asked by the Author